SSHOC/sshoc-dataverse-docs/README.md

-# Social Sciences and Humantities Open Cloud Dataverse tasks
+# Social Sciences and Humantities Open Cloud (SSHOC) Dataverse tasks

 SSHOC Dataverse project, task 5.2 has a two parallel tracks of the development: